YuxinZou/vedaseg/README.md

   We decompose the semantic segmentation framework into different components.
 The flexible and extensible design make it easy to implement a customized semantic segmentation project by combining different modules like building Lego.

-- **Support of several popular frameworks**
+- **Support of several popular methods**

-  The toolbox supports several popular and semantic segmentation frameworks out of box, *e.g.* DeepLabv3+, DeepLabv3, U-Net, PSPNet, FPN, etc.
+  Vedaseg supports several popular semantic segmentation methods out of the box, *e.g.* DeepLabv3+, DeepLabv3, U-Net, PSPNet, FPN, etc.

 - **Acceleration and deployment**

-  Vedaseg can accelerate models using TensorRT, as well as benchmarking.
+  Model acceleration & benchmarking are supported by Vedaseg with TensorRT.

 - **High efficiency**

-  Vedaseg supports training acceleration strategies such as multi-GPU data parallelism and distributed training.
+  Multi-GPU data parallelism & distributed training supported.

-- **New task**
+- **Multi-label segmentation**

-  Comparable to other frameworks, vedaseg can handle multi-label task which is used in specific scene (e.g. X-Ray Security Scanner).
+  Multi-label segmentation(where a pixel can belong to multiple classes) is supported by Vedaseg.
+(This feature is currently **not** available in the majority of other codebases)

 ## License